How Katie Ledecky 'turned the page' from two losses to win gold

 But Ledecky bounced back to claim the first gold medal in the women’s 1,500-meter freestyle Wednesday, gaining the redemption she and her fans craved.
 It is her sixth Olympics gold medal.

-Ledecky punched the water and hugged her teammate, her scrunched up face holding back tears of joy, and possibly relief.
+Ledecky punched the water and hugged Team USA teammate Erica Sullivan, her scrunched-up face holding back tears of joy and possibly relief.
 She had dominated the race and won by a distance.

 “I just wanted to get the job done tonight,” Ledecky told NBC poolside.
 "I just think of all the great female swimmers the U.S. has had that haven’t had that opportunity to swim that event."

-This year’s Olympics did not start well for the 24-year-old Washington D.C. native.
+This year’s Olympics did not start well for the 24-year-old native of Washington, D.C.

 In the 400-meter freestyle Monday, Titmus took gold over Ledecky, the defending Olympic champion and world-record holder, touching in 3 minutes, 56.69 seconds.
 Ledecky won the silver in 3:57.36.
 Titmus' landmark win also catapulted her coach into the spotlight as his celebration went viral.